rachelriv/cmsi386/homework4/README.md

 }
 ```
 Python, however, does not support labeled loops.
 There was a proposal to include named loops in python <a href="https://www.python.org/dev/peps/pep-3136/">PEP3136</a>, however, it was rejected with an explanation <a href="https://mail.python.org/pipermail/python-3000/2007-July/008663.html">here</a>.
 It was rejected on the basis that code so complicated to
 require this feature is very rare.
 However, if you wanted to accomplish this in Python, you could still do so without a goto.
 Python has a cool `all` function that returns `True` if all elements of the iterable are `True`.
-Since zero is falsy in Python, you could use this function in order to create a solution in Python.
+Since zero is falsy in Python, this function can easily be used in order to create a solution in Python.
 ```python
 # Python
 for i, row in enumerate(a):
   if (all(row)): continue
   return i
 ```

+All in all, it seems as if goto statements are really not needed for higher-level programming languages.
+I do, however, think that they may be acceptable in some cases in C since C does not have these nice, powerful language constructs.

 4)
 ```c